doj/dracopy/README.md

 - device id: does it work with 1541? does it work with sd2iec?
 - dc510
   + run PRG
+- pet: reduce dcpet memory requirements.
+Currently the program doesn't run on a 32KB PET.
+- C128: 80 column mode seems to not work well, reduce memory use.
 - support Ultimate 1541 directly: https://github.com/xlar54/ultimateii-dos-lib
 - support vice without true drive emulation?
 - dc6480 is crashing when running a PRG with filename > 6 or 7 characters.